-Sometimes you’ll come across knitting needles in your stash without their sizes marked — usually circular needles and double-pointed needles.
+Ever come across knitting needles without sizes marked — usually circular needles and double-pointed needles?

-This is super annoying but have faith, dear knitter.
-There’s a tool to help you in these moments!
-If you have unmarked needles, all you need is a knitting needle gauge to figure out their size.
+Super annoying!
+Have faith, dear knitter.
+There’s a tool to help you.
+You need a knitting needle gauge to figure out their size.

 Table Of Contents

 - How To Use A Knitting Gauge Ruler

 - How To Gauge Knitting With A Ruler